bjaegerthomas/Vehicle-Manipulator/README.md

   ![Towing options](./assets/tow-options.png)

-  Once you have selected a vehicle and hit enter it should display that you are towing the selected vehicle.
+  Once you have selected a vehicle and hit enter the program will state that you are towing the selected vehicle.

   ![Towing vehicle](./assets/towing-vehicle.png)

   ----------------------------------------------------------------------------------------------------------------------

-  Finally if you would like to create your own vehicle to add to the list of available vehicles to choose from select "Create a new vehicle" instead of "Select and existing vehicle."
+  Finally if you would like to create your own vehicle to add to the list of available vehicles to choose from, select "Create a new vehicle":

   ![Create vehicle](./assets/create.png)

-  Then choose the type of vehcile you would like to create:
+  Then choose the type of vehicle you would like to create:

   ![Vehicle choices](./assets/vehicle-type.png)